Pre-Medical Advising

 Interviews: CU Medical school requires interviews which are held approximately September through February.
 Typically, there are 3 parts to the interview: a group activity, a group interview, and an individual traditional interview.
 Prepare for your interview!

-Preparing for your interview: Career services will provide mock interviews to help you develop your interview skills.
-Contact them for an appointment at 303-615-1133 or stop by in Tivoli 215.
+Preparing for your interview: Career services will provide interview tips to help you develop your interview skills.
+Contact them for an appointment at 303-615-1133 or stop by in Tivoli 223 or Jordan Success 320.
 Practice for your interview!
 Make sure to reread your application before your actual interview and be ready to talk about life and medical experience.
 Dress professionally for your interview and be yourself – don’t just answer what you think the interviewer wants to hear.
 Your evaluation criteria at CU medical school consist of the following: 1)capacity to think critically; 2)capacity for self-directed learning; 3)capacity to self-reflect; 4)communication and interpersonal skills; 5)personal experience; and 6)knowledge of the profession.
+Here is some additional information about the CU Anschutz interview.

 In preparation for the interview, consider writing an in-depth self-reflective essay on one of these topics: